Day 1 — Callao, Peru

 Puerto Montt is the starting point for our excursions to the Lake District and specifically Lago Llanquihue.

 We will drive along the southern shore of Chile’s second- largest lake and head for the Petrohué waterfalls.
 These falls ‘connect’ Lago Esmeralda with Lago Llanquihue and we will walk over to the viewing platforms of Chile’s best-known falls.
 Here we will have an opportunity to see some of the local plants and endemic trees.
 Later you will have the choice to either visit a typical Chilean farm to learn about the traditions of southern Chile’s food music, tools and the national sport of rodeo –which is quite different from the North American version- or to have lunch at a local restaurant and to explore the town of Puerto Varas.
-If you choose the Fundo Olguita, you will have lunch including empanadas, a tasty barbeque und traditional German desserts –this area was first colonized by Germans in the mid-19th century.
+If you choose the Fundo Olguita, you will have empanadas and a tasty barbeque.
 You will also have the chance to learn the Chilean national dance, the Cueca.

 If you choose Puerto Varas, you will have time to explore the “City of Roses” –as Puerto Varas is known- and to browse the small handicraft village and see some of the wooden buildings for which the town was declared a “Heritage Zone”.